ehammes/reading-notes/README.md

+My name is Elizabeth and this is my first page on Github!
+My portfolio page can be viewed [here](https://github.com/ehammes)

-## Growth Mindset! :v:
+## Growth Mindset!

 > ***What is growth mindset?***

 A person with a growth mindset embraces and perseveres through challenges instead of avoiding tough obstacles.
-Instead of staying clear of challenging work and setting lofty goals, a person with a growth mindset recognizes the success they can accomplish and satisfaction they will feel by maintaining their confidence and focusing on the task at hand.
+Instead of staying clear of challenging work and setting lofty goals, a person with a growth mindset recognizes the success they can accomplish and satisfaction they will feel by maintaining their confidence and focusing on the task at hand. :v:

 > ***What are 3 ways to keep yourself in a growth mindset?***